openstack/openstack-ansible/doc/source/admin/upgrades/distribution-upgrades.rst

 ==============

-*  Ensure that all hosts in your target deployment have been installed and configured using a matching version of OpenStack Ansible.
+*  Ensure that all hosts in your target deployment have been installed and configured using a matching version of OpenStack-Ansible.
 Ideally perform a minor upgrade to the latest version of the OpenStack release cycle which you are currently running first in order to reduce the risk of encountering bugs.

-*  Check any OpenStack Ansible variables which you customise to ensure that they take into account the new and old operating system version (for example custom package repositories and version pinning).
+*  Check any OpenStack-Ansible variables which you customise to ensure that they take into account the new and old operating system version (for example custom package repositories and version pinning).